Asturias Wildlife Tour – 7 days

 The next morning, Thursday, we will be nearing the northern shelf of the bay where we will be looking for whales and dolphins as we cross towards Spain.
 Good numbers of dolphins are often seen in the north of the Bay and as we venture further south we will hope to see Cuviers beaked whale, Striped dolphins, Pilot whales and maybe the occasional Fin whale before arriving in Spain.

 Reaching Santander at 1300 (Spanish time – one hour ahead)and there join our coach for the ride to Panes on the edge of Asturias.
-We check into the welcoming Hotel El Tilo for three nights’ half-board and dinner with wine.
+We check into the 3* Hotel El Tilo for four nights’ half-board and dinner with wine.
 Our Spanish Guide, Javier Gil Vaquero joins us for a talk about the days ahead.

 Saturday – Today we visit the area of the Milenary chestnuts, near the town of Pendes and Cabanes on the south side of the Picos de Europa National Park and is one of the least known birding places in the Picos de Europa.
 With meadows and scrubland it is a great place to observe Middle spotted woodpecker, Sardinian warbler, Dartford warbler, Ortolan bunting, Rock bunting, Blue rock thrush, Alpine swift and large numbers of Butterflies and reptiles such as the impressive Ocellated lizard.
 It is also a fantastic place for raptors as the large south facing walls of the mountain makes this the home range and nesting place for Golden eagle, Griffon vulture, Egyptian vulture, Short toed eagle, Black kite and of course the Majestic Bearded vulture.
 This is a mountain area of great scenic beauty with easy walking in the heart of the Picos de Europa.
 After a good days birding we once more return to our hotel for our evening meal.